kissabmi/APP1_Backend/README.md

 ### Instructions

-1. Throughout the course, you will often feel uncertain and lacking information — this is normal.
-Remember, the repository and Google are always available to you, as well as your peers and Rocket.Chat.
-Communicate, search, rely on common sense, and don’t be afraid to make mistakes.
+1. Throughout the course, you will often feel uncertain and have limited information, but that's all part of the experience.
+Remember, the repository and Google are always there for you.
+So are your peers and Rocket.Chat.
+Talk.
+Search.
+Use your common sense.
+Don't be afraid to make mistakes.
-2. Be attentive to your sources of information.
-Verify, think critically, analyze, and compare.
+2. Be mindful of your sources.
+Cross-check.
+Think critically.
+Analyze.
+Compare.
-3. Read the tasks carefully.
-Read them multiple times.
+3. Read the tasks carefully, and then read them again.
-4. It’s also best to read the examples carefully, as they may contain information not explicitly stated in the task.
+4. Pay close attention to the examples, too.
+They may include information that is not explicitly stated in the task itself.
-5. You may encounter contradictions when something new in the task or example conflicts with what you already know.
-If that happens, try to figure it out.
-If you cannot, write down the question as an open issue and resolve it during your work.
-Don’t leave open questions unresolved.
+5. You may encounter inconsistencies when something in the task or example contradicts what you thought you knew.
+Try to figure them out.
+If you can't, write it down as an open question and resolve it as you go.
+Don't leave questions unresolved.
-6. If a task seems unclear or impossible, it only seems so.
-Try to break it down — most likely the parts will become clear.
+6. If a task seems unclear or impossible, it probably just feels that way.
+Break it down into parts.
+Most of them will make sense on their own.
-7. You will encounter various tasks.
-Those marked with an asterisk (\*) are for the more meticulous — they are more challenging and optional.
-Completing them will give you additional experience and knowledge.
+7. You’ll encounter all kinds of tasks.
+The bonus ones are for those who are curious and detail-oriented.
+They’re optional and more challenging, but completing them gives you extra experience and insight.
-8. Don’t try to cheat the system or others.
-In the end, you only cheat yourself.
+8. Don't try to cheat the system or your peers.
+Ultimately, you'll only be cheating yourself.
-9. Have a question?
-Ask the peer on your right.
-If that doesn’t help, ask the one on your left.
+9. Got a question?
+Ask the peer to your right.
+If that doesn't help, ask the peer to your left.
-10. When receiving help, always make sure to understand why, how, and what for.
-Otherwise, the help is meaningless.
+10. When asking for help, always make sure you understand the why, how, and what-for.
+Otherwise, the help won't be very useful.
-11. Always push only to the develop branch!
+11. Always push your code to the develop branch only.
 The master branch will be ignored.
 Work inside the src directory.
-12. Your directory should contain only the files specified in the tasks.
+12. Your directory should not contain any files besides those required for the tasks.

 ## Chapter II